 - Has a pleasant scent.

-- Topical saw palmetto may not be as effective as oral supplementation.
+- Topical saw palmetto may not be as powerful as oral supplementation.

 - While gentler, DHT-blocking shampoos aren’t as effective as other treatments.

-- If it isn’t male pattern hair loss, the shampoo won’t help.
+- If it isn’t male pattern hair loss, the shampoo won’t necessarily help.

 Shampoo alone will likely not be enough to accomplish your goals of preventing hair loss and regrowing hair.
 But since Hims' includes topical saw palmetto and excludes harsh ingredients, it can help you as you use additional aggressive treatments.